Our missionaries give witness

 The Congregation of the Immaculate Heart of Mary (CICM) was founded in 1862 by a Belgian diocesan priest, Fr.
 Theophile Verbist, for the evangelization of China.
 He and his companions were entrusted with the Northern part of China (Inner Mongolia).
-In 1946 the Congregation bought a manor in Arlington Virginia, which they called “Missionhurst” to serve as a base for the financial support of the China Mission and other growing missions around the world.
+In 1946 the Congregation bought a manor in Arlington, Va., which they called “Missionhurst” to serve as a base for the financial support of the China Mission and other growing missions around the world.
 Missionhurst would be the central house for the CICM Province in the United States.

 The China mission ended after the Communist take-over of China.
 All CICM missionaries were expelled.
 But by then, Fr.
 Theophile’s religious mission congregation had grown into an army of missionaries in frontiers elsewhere around the world.